AMD Turbo Core

-AMD Turbo Core a.k.a.
-AMD Core Performance Boost (CPB) is a dynamic frequency scaling technology implemented by AMD that allows the processor to dynamically adjust and control the processor operating frequency in certain versions of its processors which allows for increased performance when needed while maintaining lower power and thermal parameters during normal operation.
+Turbo Core, also known as Core Performance Boost (CPB) and Precision Boost (PB), is a dynamic frequency scaling technology developed by AMD, and implemented in their CPUs.
+CPB dynamically adjust a processor's clock rate and core voltage beyond its rated standard clock to increase performance, while keeping the processor's power consumption and heat output within limits.
 AMD Turbo Core technology has been implemented beginning with the Phenom II X6 microprocessors based on the AMD K10 microarchitecture.
 AMD Turbo Core is available with some AMD A-Series accelerated processing units.

 AMD Turbo Core is similar to Intel Turbo Boost, which is another dynamic processor frequency adjustment technology used to increase performance, as well as AMD PowerNow!, which is used to dynamically adjust laptop processor's operating frequencies in order to decrease power consumption (saving battery life), reduce heat, and lower noise.
 AMD PowerNow! is used to decrease processor frequency, whereas AMD Turbo Core is used to increase processor frequency.